NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

-You may remember from the [snakemake-5-parameters](snakemake-5-parameters) part of this tutorial that we're using a function to return the URL of the fastq files to download for each sample:
+You may remember from the [snakemake-5-parameters](snakemake-5-parameters) part of this tutorial that we're using a function to return the URL of the FASTQ files to download for each sample:

 ```python
 def get_sample_url(wildcards):